 Clearly, then, the medical literature does not support any kind of link between multiple sclerosis and the hepatitis B vaccine.
 Indeed, after reviewing all of the available evidence on the subject, the Institute of Medicine came to the conclusion that the hepatitis B vaccine does not increase a person’s risk of multiple sclerosis, nor does it trigger multiple sclerosis attacks.5

 Another way of demonstrating that there is no medical evidence that the hepatitis B vaccine is linked to multiple sclerosis is to look at what the National Multiple Sclerosis Society says about hepatitis B vaccination.
 Since the mission of this society is “to end the devastating effects of MS,”6 they would definitely be interested in publicizing a link between multiple sclerosis and the hepatitis vaccine.
 Instead, they encourage the use of the vaccine7.

 Clearly, then, the available medical data indicates that vaccines do not cause multiple sclerosis.

-1. See, for example, ( Think Twice) or ( The National Vaccine Information Center)
+1. See, for example, ( Think Twice) Return to text

 Dr. Wile is not medical a doctor.
 He is a nuclear chemist.
 As a result, he does not dispense medical advice.
 He simply educates the public about scientific issues.
 Please consult a board-certified medical doctor before making any medical decisions for yourself or your family.